ChapelR/custom-macros-for-sugarcube-2/readme.md

 The cycle system script automatically creates a story variable object to hold all the created cycles; this allows you to save and load the cycles via SugarCube's built-in save system and it allows you to access the cycles natively in the IDE using a `$variable`.
 By default, the story variable is created with the name `'cycles'` and accessed via `$cycles` in the IDE.
 You can change the name using the `storyVar` option.
 Valid names are the same as all valid TwineScript variable names.

 #### `resetTag` option
-The `startTag` value is a passage tag that will reset all cycles to `0` turns, and can be used instead of the `<<resetallcycles>>` macro.
-By default, the tag is `'startcycles'`.
+The `resetTag` value is a passage tag that will reset all cycles to `0` turns, and can be used instead of the `<<resetallcycles>>` macro.
+By default, the tag is `'resetcycles'`.
 You can configure the name of the tag to your liking with this option.  **Note**: passage tags should not include spaces.

 #### `pauseTag` option
 The `pauseTag` value is a passage tag that will temporarily pause all cycles for the given passage, preventing them from collecting a turn.
 By default, the tag is `'pausecycles'`.
 You can configure the name of the tag to your liking with this option.  **Note**: passage tags should not include spaces.